Sullivans Cove: Current

 Sullivans Cove holds large historical and sentimental value for the city.
 The cove area itself is now known as Macquarie Wharf and serves as the main port for the city.
 Many of the original buildings along the esplanade are still standing.

 The University of Tasmania's School of the Arts building is based on Hunter Street.

-A serviced apartment building, ZeroDavey, has drawn criticism for its Davey Street facade, being condemned by the local community as aesthetically unpleasing consisting of a grey concrete prefabricated wall with jarring blue metal ledges, as opposed to the rest of the building having a sandstone facade to blend with the heritage Hunter Street buildings next door.
+A serviced apartment building, ZeroDavey, drew some criticism for its blue Davey Street facade, though it has some sandstone to blend in with the Hunter Street warehouses.

 During 2004 there has also been discussions about a proposal for a tourist tram from Sullivans Cove to the CBD, and possibly to North Hobart.

 An international design competition was held for the Hobart waterfront in 2006.
 It attracted 280 entries from over 50 countries.
-Three winners were announced on January 26, 2007.
+Three winners were announced on January 26, 2007, including entries by Jeppe Aagaard Andersen, Preston Lane Architects and Tony Caro Architecture.
+Many proposals indicated a return to the Hobart Rivulet as a canal on its original alignment at Constitution Dock, with a civic and reconciliation space linking the Hobart City Hall Axis.
+The designs were not for construction.

 With the change in the cove's primary activity from a freight port to tourism and recreational uses, many of the sheds in the area have been either re-purposed or replaced – notably, all buildings keep the former gabled roof architecture.
 These buildings include: